kairosity/mp3-snapathon/testing.md

 to the template, first checking IF there is a source_url, and if there is not, then it's most likely coming from the edit_photo view and does not require a "back to.." link as the user can just click on the "Edit photo details" button again.

+## edit_profile()

+### Issue 1
+As part of the edit profile functionality I wanted to give users the option to delete any custom profile picture they had uploaded that they no longer wanted, but without having to upload a replacement image.
+I wanted to include an X button on the update profile form which would allow them to just delete their current profile pic and to revert to the default.

+This functionality proved a lot harder than imagined because unlike other input fields the "file" field could not automatically and easily link to the file object stored in the database, and there was no obvious way of determining how to display the delete button.

+### Fix 1
+To solve this, I did a number of things:

+1. First in the edit_profile template, I checked whether the user had a custom profile photo uploaded and for users that did, I pre-filled the value field of the file input with the unique filename of that image.
+2. Then I added a delete profile pic icon with a tooltip on hover to further explain its' purpose.
+3. Then I devised a JavaScript function that listened for clicks on that icon and when clicked would create a hidden input field with a value to POST to my flask view.
+This allowed me to write logic based on the specific situation whereby a user has a profile image and wants to just delete that image.

+I found that without this hidden field there were no attributes present and readable in the "file" input field that I could use to write conditional logic.

 ## compete() function